 Bordeaux will host at least 5 matches of this World Cup.
 Among the teams present in Bordeaux, we can note South Africa, Ireland or Wales.

 Today, rugby exists almost everywhere in Nouvelle-Aquitaine and includes clubs with eventful timelines.
-Five of them are ranked in the Top 14, the 14 best professional rugby clubs in France: Bordeaux-Bègles, La Rochelle, Pau, Bayonne and Brive.
-Not to mention the clubs in the Pro D2: Agen, Angoulême, Biarritz and Mont-de-Marsan.
+For of them are ranked in the Top 14, the 14 best professional rugby clubs in France: Bordeaux-Bègles, La Rochelle, Pau, Bayonne.
+Not to mention the clubs in the Pro D2: Agen, Angoulême, Biarritz, Brive, Dax and Mont-de-Marsan.

 The region totals some 60,000 licensed members and 400 rugby clubs.Since 1899, the region's clubs have played 61 finals and won 31 times.

 - Union Bordeaux Bègles,